The Truth About "BPA-Free": Why BPS and BPF Are Just As Bad

 QCan I put "BPA-Free" plastics in the dishwasher?

-You should avoid it.
+Putting "BPA-Free" plastics in the dishwasher is something you should avoid.
 The high heat, aggressive alkaline detergents, and prolonged washing cycles rapidly degrade plastic polymers, increasing the leaching of whatever chemical they replaced BPA with.

 R